 Recently, we learned about toasted sesame oil in Korean cooking.
-People use this popular ingredient throughout East Asia as a finisher and cooking ingredient.
-Now, we want to teach you about perilla oil, a similar ingredient that is used almost exclusively in Korean cuisine.
+This popular ingredient is used throughout East Asia as a finisher and cooking ingredient.
+Now, I would like to teach you about perilla oil, a similar ingredient that is used almost exclusively in Korean cuisine.

 What is Perilla Oil?